The Summer School

 On 25-27 September 2015 the United Nations launched the 2030 Agenda for Sustainable Development aimed at ending poverty in all its forms.
 The Sustainable Development Goal number 2 claims that the World is committed to end hunger, achieve food security and improved nutrition and promote sustainable agriculture.

-In the Summer 2021, the University of Parma is organizing the Second Edition of the International Summer School on Food Sustainability.
-The programme will encompass the environmental, socioeconomical and political issues that need to be taken into account to speculate on the sustainability of agri-food systems.
+In the Summer 2022, for the third consecutive year, the University of Parma is going to organize the Third Edition of the International Summer School on Food Sustainability.
+The programme will encompass the environmental, socioeconomical and political issues that need to be considered to speculate on the sustainability of agri-food systems.

-The current emergency situation linked to Covid-19 permits the School to take this opportunity to make two improvements to the initiative: transform it into a Summer School on-line, making it even more coherent with the principle of sustainability on the environmental impact that the migration of people entails, and enrich the content giving it a vision projected into the future, in a world where conditions for development will be tied to the new scenario which has unfolded since the Covid-19 emergency.
+The great success of the two previous editions but the persistence of the emergency situation linked to Covid-19 led us to propose also the third edition in online mode, making it even more coherent with the principle of sustainability on the environmental impact that the migration of people entails, and enrich the content giving it a vision projected into the future, in a world where conditions for development will be tied to the new scenario which has unfolded since the Covid-19 emergency.

 These days, companies and employers require a broad set of competences in addition to the specialised knowledge and skills you may have acquired in your expertise area.
 Among the most important ones that you will be able to obtain from this School are an interdisciplinary perspective and the capacity to communicate your findings to a general public.